fuszenecker/DigitalThinkers/README.md

             condition: service_started
     ```

-    So if you want to use `docker-compose`, please use Windows and the latest Docker Desktop.
+    So if you want to use `docker-compose`, please use Windows and the latest Docker Desktop or Rancher Desktop.

 3. If you press `F5` button in `Visual Studio Code` or `Visual Studio`, the Swagger page will be shown in the browser window soon.